rue196/mths/README.md

 modify quick-anakyze.py for parsing through large data bases.

-** to note, with the Chip-compression pipeline and O(K) complexity python is faster and has less overhead garbage collection that both
+** to note, with the Chip-compression pipeline and O(K) complexity python is faster compiling; it also has less overhead garbage collection that both

 c/c++ and rust **